eegsynth/eegsynth/doc/midi.md

 ### Time signature

 In music theory, beats are organized in blocks of beats called measures or bars, which then repeat themselves throughout (parts of) a song.
 Within a measure, the way in which beats relate to events (notes) is called its time-signature.
-The most common time-signature is 4/4, therefor also called ‘common time’.
+The most common time-signature is 4/4, therefore also called ‘common time’.
 In common time, one bar consists of four beats, and each beat corresponds to the duration of a quarter-note (one forth of a note).
 Wikipedia has a nice page with examples of different time-signatures, if you are interested.
 For now it’s just good to know that the elementary sequence of beats is a measure, consisting of a number of beats (commonly 4), which correspond to a particular note-duration (typically a quarter note).

 ### Pulses Per Quarter Note

 The time-signature says nothing about how slow or fast the notes are played.
 As I said earlier, that is determined by its tempo, described in BPM or more subjective descriptions (Andante, i.e. ‘at a walking pace’, referring to 76–108 BPM).
 The last thing we need to say is a bit technical: for a MIDI instruments to communicate the tempo, they need more than just one signal for every beat (or quarter-note) to code for slight variations in tempo.
-In MIDI, tempo is therefor defined in a number of Pulses Per Quarter Note (PPQN).
+In MIDI, tempo is therefore defined in a number of Pulses Per Quarter Note (PPQN).
 In most step-sequencers, we are dealing with a 4/4 time signature with the common default set at 24PPQN, meaning that there are 24 pulses (or ‘ticks’) in a beat (or quarter-note).
-A single bar/measure will therefor have a total of 4×24=96 pulses.
+A single bar/measure will therefore have a total of 4×24=96 pulses.
 Most MIDI devices can be set at another PPQN rate, but 24 PPQN will suffice for most intends and purposes, especially when dealing with rather dumb step-sequencers.

 ## MIDI hardware interfacing

 The MIDI interfaces may show up differently, depending on the computer to which you connect the MIDI device, and depending on the software used on that computer.

-The software interface to MIDI devices is often implemented over multiple layers.
-E.g. on macOS the EEGsynth modules connect with the hardware like this:
+The software interface to MIDI devices is often implemented over multiple layers. e.g., on macOS the EEGsynth modules connect with the hardware like this:

 EEGsynth (Python) &rarr; **mido** &rarr; **portmidi** &rarr; **coremidi** &rarr; MIDI hardware